dive-into-machine-learning/dive-into-machine-learning/README.md

 It won't take long.
 It's a beautiful introduction ...
 Try not to drool too much!

-## A Few Useful Things to Know about Machine Learning
+## "A Few Useful Things to Know about Machine Learning"

 OK.
 Let's dive deeper.

 Read **["A Few Useful Things to Know about Machine Learning"](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)** by [Prof. Pedro Domingos](https://homes.cs.washington.edu/~pedrod/).
 It's densely packed with valuable information, but not opaque.

-Here are two excerpts to get you interested:
+Here are two excerpts you may find interesting:

 - **Data alone is not enough.** This is where science meets art in machine-learning.
 Quoting Domingos: "... the need for knowledge in learning should not be surprising.
 Machine learning is not magic; it can’t get something from nothing.
 What it does is get more from less.
 Programming, like all engineering, is a lot of work: we have to build everything from scratch.
 Learning is more like farming, which lets nature do most of the work.
 Farmers combine seeds with nutrients to grow crops.
 Learners combine knowledge with data to grow programs."
 - **More data can beat a cleverer algorithm.** Quoting Domingos: "Suppose you’ve constructed the best set of features you can, but the classifiers you’re getting are still not accurate enough.
 What can you do now?
 There are two main choices: design a better learning algorithm, or gather more data. [...]
 As a rule of thumb, a dumb algorithm with lots and lots of data beats a clever one with modest amounts of it.
 (After all, machine learning is all about letting data do the heavy lifting.)"